miguebarbell/dmenu/README.md

 > Connect to your bluetooth trusted connection, when bluetoothctl doesn't connect automatically, this do the job.

 >5. dmonitor:
-> use xrandr for connect to an external display
+> Use xrandr for connect to an external display

+>6. dconverter:
+> Simple unit converter, metric <-> imperial.

+>7. dtts:
+> Create a mp3 from text (Text To Speech).
+Use festival.

+Usage:
+You Should copy the script that you want (and if you want rename) to you local/bin path and make it executable (chmod +x FILE).
+So you can access from dmenu to the script.